Shadow of the Wyrm

 Shadow of the Wyrm is written in C++ and Lua.
 Most of the game-specific details (quests, race/class features, etc) are written in Lua, and can be changed without requiring any compilation.
 The game data and maps are specified in XML, with the in-game text defined using resource strings.
 You can add new monsters and items by updating a few files, update behaviours by editing Lua scripts, and change the game however you want -- the source code uses the permissive MIT license.

 The game will always be free.
 You will always be able to download the releases free of charge, and the source will always be available.
+That said, if you'd like to donate a few bucks to help cover the annual hosting costs, or as a thank you, the latest version is always available at itch, and lets you pay what you want.

 Shadow of the Wyrm is developed by myself, Julian Day.
 I am a software developer living and working Winnipeg, Manitoba, Canada.